rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 The `CylindricalGeometry` class has two new parameters: `top_closed` and `bottom_closed`.
 As it is now, this geometry object will only render the rounded surface of the cylindrical object's sides.
 In order to render the top and bottom surfaces, we can use our `PolygonGeometry` class that we wrote earlier with a couple alterations.

 First, we need the ability to transform the vertices of the geometry object.
-We already did the work of creating transformation matrices with our `Matrix` class, so ideally we should be able to apply those matrices to a `Geometry` object as well.
+We already did the work of creating transformation matrices with our `Matrix` class, so we should be able to apply those matrices to a `Geometry` object as well.
 We also need a way to merge the attribute data of two different geometry objects so they can be combined into one.
 Without this merge functionality, the top and bottom surfaces of cylinders would need to be separate mesh objects handled by the application, which is just more trouble for the programmer.

 These are generic features that should not depend on the type of geometry, so let's add them to the `Geometry` class.